-- Section 25-6-381 (Minimum Frontage for Access) is modified to allow access to Congress Avenue which is classified as a major roadway. - a.
-Recommended by staff on the condition that only one single lane right-out only vehicle egress is permitted for the entirety of the S. Congress Avenue frontage. - Section 25-6-477 (Bicycle Parking), 25-6-478 (Motor Vehicle Reductions General), 25-6-532 (Off-Street Loading Standards), and Appendix A (Tables of Off-Street Parking and Loading Requirements) are modified such that the minimum off-street parking, bicycle parking, and loading requirements shall be determined by the director subject to a Transportation Demand Management Plan approved as part of the PUD. - a.
+• Section 25-6-381 (Minimum Frontage for Access) is modified to allow access to Congress Avenue which is classified as a major roadway.

+- Section 25-6-477 (Bicycle Parking), 25-6-478 (Motor Vehicle Reductions General), 25-6-532 (Off-Street Loading Standards), and Appendix A (Tables of Off-Street Parking and Loading Requirements) are modified such that the minimum off-street parking, bicycle parking, and loading requirements shall be determined by the director subject to a Transportation Demand Management Plan approved as part of the PUD. - a.
 Recommended by staff if the TIA final memo is memorialized as a public restrictive covenant. - Section 25-6-532 (Off-Street Loading Standards) is modified to allow shared loading and unloading spaces for the various uses within the PUD regardless of where the use or loading and unloading is located within the PUD. - a.
-Recommended by staff.

-- TCM Section 1.3.2 (Classification Design Criteria) is modified to allow the construction of Barton Springs Road to adhere to the street cross-sections within the PUD. - a.
+Recommended by staff. - TCM Section 1.3.2 (Classification Design Criteria) is modified to allow the construction of Barton Springs Road to adhere to the street cross-sections within the PUD. - a.
 Recommended by staff; the following language has been agreed to by the applicant and ATD to be included in the amended PUD ordinance:

-The Director agrees to the proposed general alignment of Barton Springs Road as shown in the TIA dated TBD (date to be added once TIA is completed) and represented on the PUD exhibits.
-At time of site plan review, the Director agrees to administratively modify current TCM sections 1.3.1(B) and 1.3.1(D)(2), or the equivalent sections in an updated TCM, to accommodate the proposed alignment of Barton Springs Road.
+The Director agrees to the proposed general alignment of Barton Springs Road as shown in the TIA dated December 13, 2021 and represented on the PUD exhibits.
+At time of site plan review, the Director agrees to administratively modify current TCM sections 1.3.1(B), 1.3.1(D)(2) and Table 5-2, or the equivalent sections in an updated TCM, to accommodate the proposed alignment of Barton Springs Road."